 The responsible CvB chair, Yvonne van Rooy, had a humanities-only (gymnasium-alpha) education, characteristic of high-school pupils that stumble over mathematics and physics to become specimens of C.P.
-Snow's classic "Two Cultures" syndrome: intellectuals who proudly assert that not knowing the second law of thermodynamics represents a proof of their intellectuality.
-She left Utrecht University in 2012, leaving as heritage the dramatic plunge of Utrecht University quality that she initiated:
+Snow's classic “Two Cultures” syndrome: intellectuals who proudly assert that not knowing the second law of thermodynamics adorns their intellectuality.
+She left Utrecht University in 2012, leaving as heritage the dramatic plunge of Utrecht University quality charted below.
+She bragged about the minor 2009-2011 rise at the time she killed astronomy, but the plunge persisted years after her reign.